New Policy Library

 Record-keeping and privacy

 5.9.
-The administrator of the central register of conflict of interest disclosures and management plans is the Chief Human Resources Officer.
+The of the central register of conflict of interest disclosures and management plans is the Chief Human Resources Officer.

 5.10.
-Access to conflict of interest disclosures, management plans and any attachments held in the central register is limited to people making disclosures (‘disclosers’), reviewers, the administrator and those University staff or external advisors who require access in order to manage or support the management of a conflict of interest, advise on a conflict of interest, administer or support the University's conflict of interest management scheme and central register, facilitate the identification and management of conflicts of interest, prepare de-identified reports of conflict of interest disclosures, handle complaints, attend to funder requirements or any other reasonable purpose.
+Access to of interest disclosures, management plans and any attachments held in the central register is limited to people making disclosures (‘disclosers’), reviewers, the administrator and those University staff or external advisors who require access in order to manage or support the management of a conflict of interest, advise on a conflict of interest, administer or support the University's conflict of interest management scheme and central register, facilitate the identification and management of conflicts of interest, prepare de-identified reports of conflict of interest disclosures, handle complaints, attend to funder requirements or any other reasonable purpose.

 5.12.
 Reports which summarise de-identified disclosures and management plans will be provided to the administrator, University leaders, governance bodies and others listed above.